frontenddogma/web-development-glossary/manuscript/h.md

 : → High Efficiency Image File Format

 Hick’s Law
 : A model describing the time it takes for a person to make a decision as a result of the possible choices he or she has: increasing the number of choices will increase the decision time logarithmically.
 Hick’s Law assesses cognitive information capacity in choice reaction experiments.
-The amount of time taken to process a certain amount of bits in the Hick–Hyman law is known as the rate of gain of information.&nbsp;[†](#w-hicks-law)
+The amount of time taken to process a certain amount of bits in the Hick-Hyman law is known as the rate of gain of information.&nbsp;[†](#w-hicks-law)

 Hick-Hyman Law
 : → Hick’s Law